 Does it pay to become “You Inc.”?

-The proposal would reduce the corporate tax rate from 35 percent to 20 percent.
-It also would limit the tax rate on so-called pass-through businesses to 25 percent.
+The tax overhaul would reduce the corporate tax rate from 35 percent to 20 percent.
+And, it would limit the tax rate on so-called pass-through businesses to 25 percent.

-Today the owners of those smaller businesses are taxed according to their individual tax brackets, which range as high as 39.6 percent.
+Today, the owners of those smaller businesses are taxed according to their individual tax brackets, which range as high as 39.6 percent.
 So, their potential savings under the Republican proposal could be considerable.

 Should you consider declaring yourself a pass-through if tax reform passes?
 Would that help beef up your savings?